-When I was about five years old, my mum brought me to the police station.
-I was afraid that I had gotten in trouble!
-But she picked me up and pointed at the old Traffic Police Headquarters at Maxwell Road and said proudly, "This is where mummy works."
+When I was about five years old, my mum brought me to JO: I was always proud to share with my friends that my the police station.
+I was afraid that I had gotten in trouble! mum is a police officer.
+In fact, it was always my childhood But she picked me up and pointed at the old Traffic Police ambition to join the Police Force, to be just like my mum, Headquarters at Maxwell Road and said proudly, "This is as I look up to her. where mummy works."
 I recall that she had gone back to complete some work even though it was her day off.
-From that experience, and various other policing stories that my mum would share with us, I knew, without a doubt, that my mum was a responsible and hard worker who took immense pride in her job.
-Her work ethic is exemplary and is something that I hope to emulate.
+From As my mum was working shifts when we were younger, we that experience, and various other policing stories that my did not get to spend time with her as often as we hoped. mum would share with us, I knew, without a doubt, that However, we now know that being a police officer involves my mum was a responsible and hard worker who took plenty of sacrifices.
+In fact, she missed my birthday several immense pride in her job.
+Her work ethic is exemplary times due to work and that mattered a lot to me as a young and is something that I hope to emulate. boy.
+However, she always made it up to me by getting me a cake and celebrating with me after the end of a long shift.
+On hindsight, her ability to balance work and family without a complaint, as most mums do, deserves commendation.